Skip sidebar anchor links

 Individuals and corporations can accumulate unused credits to use in the future, further threatening state revenues.

-Today, individuals and corporations are carrying forward a combined $2.0 billion balance in tax credits that can hit the state budget at any time.
+Today, individuals and corporations are carrying forward a combined $2.3 billion balance in tax credits that can hit the state budget at any time.
 This carryforward amount is three times greater than the credits claimed in a single year.
-The carryforward balance for corporations is expected to grow because the amount of corporate taxes due will decrease with the phased down corporate tax rate.
+The carryforward balance for corporations is expected to grow because the amount of corporate taxes due will decrease with the phased-down corporate tax rate.

 Can the Arizona Legislation raise taxes or eliminate credits?

-It’s very difficult, and rarely happened in nearly 30 years.
+It’s very difficult and has rarely happened in nearly 30 years.